drshahizan/software-engineering/proposal/submission/sec01/Curiousity/readme.md

         <li>Web Server: Apache（A free and open-source web server that delivers web content）</li>
         <li>Language Used: HTML（Used for webpages creation）, JavaScript（Used for creation of more dynamic interactions when developing webpages）, CSS（Used for controlling the layout of multiple webpages in a once  ）, or PHP（Works with Apache to help create dynamic web contents）</li>
         <li>Integrated Development Environment (IDE): Visual Studio Code （Code Editor）, Github （Collaboration of a group of system developers to manage and oberseve the updated code）</li>
+<li>Framework: Bootstrap （An HTML, CSS and JS library that focuses on simplifying the development of informative web pages）</li>
       </ul>
     </td>
   </tr>